DragN0007/Overhauled-Livestock/README.md

 end by turning off Entity Shadows on your options *and* on your shaders.
 This is a Geckolib issue; we can't fix it on our end.

--Player not positioned correctly on horse 'Bow' emote.
+-Player is not positioned correctly on horse 'Bow' emote.

+-Horse breed text in GUI offsets itself if in a different window resolution
 ```

 ## Licensing & Copyrights